 Luckily, you don’t need to do it like this.
 There’s a special DOS utility you can set the alignment with, as I did: the ImageDisk IMD (pictured above), which has an Alignment check.
 And instead of a special alignment floppy disk, you can use a good known OEM disk of some commercial software, that has (presumably) never been written to.
 In my case, I’ve used an installation diskette of Norton Commander.
 You need to make sure that it is a double sided, double density disk – do not attempt to use a high-density media to calibrate a DD drive.

 The steps how to follow with the head alignment are inside the how-to document linked above.
 The only problem is that you need to run IMD from a RAM drive, or a hard drive – you cannot run it from a (different) floppy drive, it just gives you “General Failure reading drive” DOS errors upon loading.
+This is because IMD works with the floppy controller directly, and it resets it upon startup, confusing the DOS.

 A misaligned drive will read only a partial number of sectors correctly (the last column of numbers shall always be 0, i.e. zero sectors read incorrectly), and the PC speaker “beeping” should always be high-pitched and time-consistent between reads.
 In the worst case, the drive will read a completely different track number, or you get question marks instead.

-Also, if the alignment cannot be set at all with the screws, and there’s no valid data read from the drive (question marks whereever you seek), the electronics might be shot, or the cable/connector from the head can be cut or improperly contacting.
+Also, if the alignment cannot be set at all with the screws, and there’s no valid data read from the drive (question marks wherever you seek), the electronics might be shot, or the cable/connector from the head can be cut or improperly contacting.

 And also, certain floppy disks might be shedding oxides and dirtying the head, like a reel to reel tape when it exhibits the “sticky tape syndrome”.
 As such, if your floppy drive is making screeching or squealing noises, especially when there are circular marks being chiseled into the magnetic medium, the culprit is debris on a dirty magnetic head, that you need to take care of.